dphuang2/dphuang2.github.io/_posts/2017-03-21-resume-app.markdown

 ```

 Then I wanted to implement the code-based sign up so the first step was to put a
 code in the secrets.yml file.
-For developemnt, I simply just put in a two-letter
+For development, I simply just put in a two-letter
 easy-to-type code.
 But for production, I planned on grabbing the secret code
 from environment variables.
 ```yml